 In some states, the compensation an accident victim is eligible for is capped or limited by law.
 This is particularly true for non-economic damages, which are those for factors like pain and suffering.
 Fortunately for accident victims in Arkansas, there are no damage caps.
 This means that you and your lawyer can seek full and fair compensation regardless of the area under which your case falls or how much you’re seeking.

 Practice Areas We Cover

 If you’re planning on seeking compensation for your losses, you may be wondering if you have the grounds to file a personal injury claim.
 We’ll investigate your claim to determine the presence of negligence.
 So long as there is substantial evidence proving the other party caused your injuries, you’ll have a chance of receiving a monetary reward for the damage you incurred.
-In addition to personal injury cases, our law firm also handles legal cases involving employment law and environmental law.
+In addition to personal injury cases, our law firm also handles legal cases involving environmental law.

 The cases we represent clients for vary greatly, but there are certain areas of litigation we more commonly see.
 Some of the practices areas we cover include:

 - Pedestrian Accidents

 - Motorcycle Accidents

 - Product Liability

 - Zantac Cancer Lawsuit